Level-raising of even representations of tetrahedral type and equidistribution of lines in the projective plane: Density and equidistribution of lines in the projective plane

 it follows that level-raising at $v$ occurs with probability

-\end{proof} Jointly with Ramakrishna, we ask the following question. \begin{question} In Remark \ref{X}, the random variable $X$ was defined, describing the distribution over primes of lines in the projective plane.
-The lines, parametrized by auxiliary primes, govern level-raising of $p$-adic even representations.
-Is the random variable $X$ equidistributed?
-By Theorem \ref{(p-1)/p}, an affirmative answer to this question implies that the density of primes raising the level of even $p$-adic representations is $(p-1)/p$.
+\end{proof} Jointly with Ravi Ramakrishna, we make the following conjecture. \begin{conjecture} In Remark \ref{X}, the random variable $X$ was defined, describing the distribution over primes of lines in the projective plane.
+These lines, parametrized by auxiliary primes, govern level-raising of $p$-adic even representations.
+We conjecture that the random variable $X$ is equidistributed.
+By Theorem \ref{(p-1)/p}, an affirmative answer to this conjecture implies that the density of primes raising the level of even $p$-adic representations is $(p-1)/p$.
 The tables \ref{table:ell=163}, \ref{table:ell=277}, and \ref{table:ell=349} suggest so for $p=3$.
-However, Chebotarev's theorem does most likely not apply in this setting. \end{question}
+However, Chebotarev's theorem does most likely not apply in this setting. \end{conjecture}